marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

             name: Property managers
           - body: >-
               Are you a community?
 An instructor?
 An association?
 A travel blogger?
 A superhero?
 Anything else?

-Contact us, we are happy to hear your story
+              Scroll down the page and apply to the Partnership Program
             company: ' '
             image: 'https://ucarecdn.com/72fa4126-d132-4ad0-bd46-d94a19f0abbc/'
             name: 'And more! '